PyNET-QxQ: An Efficient PyNET Variant for QxQ Bayer Pattern Demosaicing in CMOS Image Sensors: RELATED WORKS

-We also would like to mention that super-resolution \cite{srsurvey}, which aims to reconstruct a high-resolution (HR) image from a low-resolution (LR) image, has similar aspects of demosaicing since it fills the missing information of the image.
-Classical approaches on super-resolution construct an HR image based on prior knowledge \cite{sparsesrprior,gradientsr}.
-In contrast, CNN-based \cite{SRCNN,DnCNN,DRCNN,ESPCN,FSRCNN,IRCNN,VDSR} and GAN-based \cite{srgan,esrgan} super-resolution models generate photorealistic output images, outperforming the classical methods without hand-crafted elements.
+It is worth mentioning that super-resolution~\cite{srsurvey}, which aims to reconstruct a high-resolution (HR) image from a low-resolution (LR) image, shares similarities with demosaicing as it fills in the missing information of an image.
+Traditional approaches to super-resolution construct an HR image based on prior knowledge~\cite{sparsesrprior,gradientsr}.
+In contrast, CNN-based~\cite{SRCNN,DnCNN,DRCNN,ESPCN,FSRCNN,IRCNN,VDSR} and GAN-based~\cite{srgan,esrgan} super-resolution models generate photorealistic output images, surpassing classical methods without using hand-crafted elements.

-Note that there are other network models in computer vision, such as vision transformer (ViT) \cite{dosovitskiy2020vit,liang2021swinir}, and regression-based approaches \cite{drn}.
-However, most of them are computationally heavy that do not match to design requirements for mobile environments.
-Our model is based on PyNET because of its verified performance on ISP-related tasks and its compressible CNN-based architecture.
+While other network models exist in computer vision, such as vision transformer (ViT)~\cite{dosovitskiy2020vit,liang2021swinir}, and regression-based approaches~\cite{drn}, most of them are computationally intensive and not suitable for mobile environments.
+Our model is based on PyNET due to its proven performance in ISP-related tasks and its compressible CNN-based architecture.